drtomonroe/drtomonroe.github.io/research_overview/index.md

 <div style="flex: 1;">
   <ul>
-   <li><strong>Using that knowledge to more clearly understand pathomechanisms.</strong> Once a variant's effect is established, the next step is to understand why.
-Even pathogenic variants within the same gene can have divergent molecular consequences.
-Therefore, in order to understand the basis of disease, it is critical to understand the direct molecular consequences stemming from mutation.</li>
+   <li><strong>Using that knowledge to more clearly understand pathomechanisms.</strong>  Once the effect of a variant has been established, we investigate how it alters molecular and cellular function.
+Even pathogenic variants within the same gene can produce distinct consequences.
+Defining these consequences helps us understand the basis of disease and may reveal opportunities for more precise treatments.</li>
   </ul>
 </div>
   <div>